WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 From that, we can now calculate that, in order to get the same level of entropy with a password instead of a 5-word passphrase, the password must be at least 10 characters in length.

 Knowing that, we can calculate that each word contributes log2(2084), or 11 bits of entropy, giving the entire 12 word seed 132 bits of entropy.
-At this level of entropy, an NSA-level search of 1 trillion guesses/second would take, on average, 106,398,614,554,997,456,896 years to correctly guess the seed.

 ## How are the secrets created